Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > Short Notes & Important Questions - Forms of Business Organisation

 1. A declaration that 90% of the issued amount has been subscribed.

-2. A declaration that all directors have paid in cash in respect of allotment of shares made to them.
+2. A declaration that all directors have paid in cash in respect of the allotment of shares made to them.

-3. A statutory declaration that the above requirements have been completed and must be signed by the director of company.
+3. A statutory declaration that the above requirements have been completed and must be signed by the director of the company.

-1 MARK QUESTIONS :-
+1 MARK QUESTIONS:-

 3. Name two types of business in which sole proprietorship is very suitable.